jgalvis001upvehu/IDS_Superset_Galvis_Yanez/README.md

 The goal is to convert this information into analytical tables that can be queried and visualized through tools such as Apache Superset, using Hive as a distributed query engine.

 To achieve this, an automated pipeline was implemented to prepare the data, load it into Hive, and make it available in Superset for further analysis.

+#### 2.1 Apache Hive

+Apache Hive is a data warehouse system built on Hadoop that enables the analysis of large volumes of data using a SQL-like language called HiveQL.
+Hive translates these queries into MapReduce jobs, facilitating interaction with data stored in structured formats.

+In this project, Hive acts as a repository and query engine for static data, allowing tools like Superset to easily explore and visualize it.
+Thanks to its SQL support, it is ideal for integrating processed data into analytical environments accessible to non-technical users.

 ### 🛠️ Procedure